jlahne/r-opus-v2/docs/06-PCA.md

 > Communality is the sum of the squared loadings for the number of dimensions that you would like to keep.

 I am not sure I quite follow what she did, as she then goes on to examine the contributions, which as we've described are the squared loadings divided by the eigenvalues so that they sum to 1.
-In **REF Abdi & Williams** they don't discuss *communality*, and if I remember properly the concept is more frequently applied to Factor Analysis **REF Rencher 2012**, so we'll leave it for now.
+In @abdiPrincipal2010 they don't discuss *communality*, and if I remember properly the concept is more frequently applied to Factor Analysis @rencherMethods2002, so we'll leave it for now.
 I think that this is a great example of how closely overlapping concepts can get confusing in the world of components-based methods, since to my understanding Factor Analysis, in some of its simpler forms, can be derived directly from PCA but with different assumptions mapped onto the steps.

 ## PCA with resampling for confidence intervals